-Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out vs. Vikings
+Left guard Mike Iupati, who seemed likely to play, ends up on list of Seahawks out against Vikings

 The Seahawks’ list of inactive players for Sunday’s game against Minnesota included one mild surprise — left guard Mike Iupati.

 Iupati was listed as questionable on Friday with knee and back issues.
-But coach Pete Carroll said on Friday that Iupati had had a case of back spasms that had cleared up and indicated he would play.
+But coach Pete Carroll said Iupati had back spasms that had cleared up and indicated he would play.

 Instead, Iupati was listed as one of Seattle’s six inactives for the game and sat out, replaced in the first half by Jordan Simmons.